 Locks for storeroom functions are made for both Fail-Secure and Fail-Safe solutions and are used in hotels, apartment buildings, and commercial buildings.
 Selecting the right lock for your project depends on the owner’s needs.
 Storeroom function, electric cylindrical or mortise locks are free egress door locks with a small solenoid inside that will change the function of the lock to passage.
 We use each version when to line up with different outcomes:

-Panic bars are mechanical door hardware operated from the inside of an outswing exit door.
-Electric latch retraction (or release) panic bars always allow free egress and allow ingress by electrically retracting or releasing the latch.
+Panic bars are mechanical door hardware operated inside an outswing exit door.
+Electric latch retraction (or release) panic bars always allow free egress and ingress by electrically retracting or releasing the latch.
 They are also available as fire-exit hardware.
 Typical uses are schools, hospitals, transportation hubs, and office buildings.

 Free egress is provided by the panic bar and is not impeded by the electric trim.
-Depending on the needs of the owner and the building, there are several door solutions for design teams to consider.
-With Electric Trim, Fail-Secure, for Panic Bars doors remain locked from the outside when power is removed while Electric Trim, Fail-Safe, for Panic Bars doors unlock from the outside when power is removed.
+Depending on the owner’s and the building’s needs, there are several door solutions for design teams to consider.
+With Electric Trim, Fail-Secure, for Panic Bars, doors remain locked from the outside when power is removed, while Electric Trim, Fail-Safe, for Panic Bars, doors unlock from the outside when power is removed.
 This device is perfect for stair tower doors (IBC 403.5.3).
 Both control ingress only and can be fire-listed.

-Electromagnetic locks can be used in many circumstances including glass doors and doors that require a basic level of access control.
+These can be used in many circumstances, including glass doors and doors requiring basic access control.
 They are also great when retrofitting a door without a hollow door frame or mullion.

 Do you have a project you are working on or one coming up and are not sure what the right lock is for your particular application?
 Ask us, we can help you make the right decision that is code compliant and aesthetically pleasing.